 Subject: Effective Date: Revised Date:

 Written Directive System June 22, 2011 October 3, 2018

 Title: Pages: Distribution:

 Social Networking 4 All Members

+Cross Reference: Chief of Police Approval

-Cross Reference: CALEA Reference Chapter N/A Chief of Police A Todd Pinion pproval
+CALEA Reference Chapter N/A Todd Pinion

 To establish the Department's position of the utility, management, administration, and oversight of social media.
 This policy is not meant to address one particular form of social media, rather social media in general, to allow for new tools and future technologies.